Discovering the Best Napa Valley Vineyards

 Ted Edwards, Vigeron

-While Ted has worn the winemaker’s title for much of his life, Freemark Abbey’s well-traveled Estate Ambassador, Barry Dodds, considers his colleague from a slightly different angle.
+While Ted has worn the winemaker’s title for much of his life, Freemark Abbey’s well-traveled Winery Historian, Barry Dodds, considers his colleague from a slightly different angle.
 The South African native sees in Ted more of the French model of the vigneron, or wine grower.

 “What the word describes is a person who tends a vineyard,” he said over the phone, just returned home from a work trip to Miami.
 “In a nutshell, Ted tends the vineyards, and he calls the shots in the vineyards.”